-If unmitigated, the windblown dust from the ash dump may result in exceedances of effect screening levels up to a distance of 600m from the source with exceedances of PM NAA limits up to a distance of 1400m.
-As the background ambient PM ground level concentrations may also be elevated in the area it is recommended that the ADF be mitigated where possible in order to minimise the impacts from this source on the surrounding environment.
+In conclusion, if unmitigated, the windblown dust from the ash disposal facility may result in exceedances of effect screening levels up to a distance of 1100m from the source with exceedances of PM10 NAAQ limits up to a distance of 1700m.
+As the background ambient PM10 ground level concentrations may also be elevated in the area it is recommended that the ash disposal facility be mitigated where possible in order to minimise the impacts from this source on the surrounding environment.